 Once students are proficient in a particular area, it is more suitable to give them independent tasks, as they have enough knowledge in their long-term memory which in turn means they have more space in their working memory to help solve the problem.
 Allowing them to be independent during tasks while still being available when they ask for help will contribute positively to their expertise.

 We can only process so much information at once.
 Too much information can lead to cognitive overload, which can affect the transfer from working memory to long-term memory.
 Reducing this when possible is important to ensure your students are learning relevant information and remembering it for years to come.
-By identifying where students may be disadvantaged by the Redundancy or Split Attention Effect and considering using Worked Examples and Completion Tasks should really help.
+By identifying where students may be disadvantaged by the Redundancy, Split Attention or the Transient Information Effect and considering using Worked Examples and Completion Tasks should really help.